Marginal Tax Bracket

 How does this work?

-The Pre-Tax commuter benefit works exempts up to $265 per month from Federal income, Social Security, and Medicare taxes.
+The Pre-Tax commuter benefit works exempts up to $270 per month from Federal income, Social Security, and Medicare taxes.
 This money can only be spent on eligible travel to work expenses such as public transit passes (commuter trains/buses/vanpool), parking at your employer, or ride-share (Uber Pool/Lyft Line).
 In general, your employer will partner with another company who will provide the passes and payment cards.
+This has been increased from $265 per month from 2019.

 So imagine that if you earn $70,000 a year in Texas, and pay $200 per month in eligible parking fees at your workplace: